Hemakumara Nanayakkara

-Hemakumara Wickramathilaka Nanayakkara is a Sri Lankan politician and was the 7th Governor of the Western Province of Sri Lanka, in office since 12 April 2018.
+Hemakumara Wickramathilaka Nanayakkara (born 12 July 1953) is a Sri Lankan politician who served as the 7th Governor of the Western Province of Sri Lanka, in office from April to December 2018.
 He has also been a Governor of the Southern Province, a former member of the Parliament of Sri Lanka and a former government minister.
-Nanayakkara played active roles for the United National Party victory at the 2001 General election.
+Nanayakkara played active roles for the United National Party victory at the 2001 general election.
 He was appointed as minister soon after the election.
-Later in 2007 he decided to support the UPFA.
-In 2012 Nanayakkara quit from the UPFA to form his own party called Ruhunu Janatha Party.
-The Party joined United National Party at the 2015 Presidential election to support the common candidate.
-Soon after the 2015 election victory he was appointed the Governor of Southern Province.
+In 2007, he decided to support the UPFA.
+In 2012, Nanayakkara quit the UPFA to form his own party called Ruhunu Janatha Party.
+The party joined United National Party at the 2015 Presidential election to support the common candidate.
+Soon after the 2015 election victory, he was appointed the Governor of Southern Province.